 The charts show the results of these counts from when they were first started.
 The figures are the minimum in the counts, in years where a range was estimated.
-Having reached a maximum in 2015, the number of territorial males has fallen steadily.
+Having reached a maximum in 2015, the number of territorial males fell steadily until 2018, with a slight upturn in 2019.